thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Establishing regular competitions in a region also affords some flexibility to event selection.
 When competitions can be held regularly, they can be planned to cover the entire catalog of WCA events.
 A common pattern for one-day competitions is to hold 3-7 events at a competition, where 1-2 of the events are of the more popular events, and the other 2-3 events rotate between selections of the less popular events.
 Over the course of a year, this allows the most popular events to be held multiple times, while providing competitors the opportunity to compete in almost every event at least once.

 The primary exceptions to this event schedule are the "quiet events": 3x3x3 Blindfolded, 4x4x4 Blindfolded, 5x5x5 Blindfolded, 3x3x3 Multi-Blind, and 3x3x3 Fewest Moves.
-They are more advanced events, and, with the exception of 3BLD, tend to have lower demand.
+They are more advanced events, and, with the exception of 3x3x3 Blindfolded, tend to have lower demand.
 It is common for these events to be bundled into "Please Be Quiet" (PBQ) or "Mental Breakdown" competitions, which hold almost exclusively these advanced events.
 The lower turnout can make it easier to organize competitions, as smaller venues are required.

 The following is an example competition plan for five competitions that cover all events over the course of a year.
 Four standard competitions and a PBQ competition is a good starting point for a healthy cubing community.
 Modify the frequency of particular events and number of competitions to best match the preferences and skill level of the local community.